John Gregory (poet): Life

 John Gregory was born in Bideford, Devon on 14 July 1831.
 His father was a clerk in a merchant's office, and a well-respected Wesleyan preacher.
 His mother died in 1854.
 Gregory had limited schooling, and was apprenticed into shoemaking in 1842, aged 11.
 During his apprenticeship, he met Edward Capern, known as 'the postman-poet', who was a significant influence on the young Gregory.
 His first literary work was published in the North Devon Journal.

-Following seven years as an apprentice, Gregory migrated to Bristol, returning to Devon in 1852, and subsequently finding work in Tenby, Aberavon, and Swansea.
+Following seven years as an apprentice, Gregory migrated to Bristol, returned to Devon in 1852, and subsequently found work in Tenby, Aberavon, and Swansea.
 In 1856, in Bristol where Gregory had travelled to help a sick friend, he met his future wife, Ann Arman, who he married after courtship of five weeks.
 They moved to Bristol in 1860.
 One of their sons was Sir Richard Gregory, 1st Baronet, science writer and editor of Nature.
 The couple lived to celebrate their diamond wedding anniversary in 1916.